franck-armand/franck225-coder/README.md

 </h3>

 <h2 align="center">
-I'm an AI Engineer, Data Scientist and Software Developer !
+I'm a Data Scientist, AI and Software Engineer !
 </h2>

 I love the entire process of empowering machines with human reasoning capabilities as well as its application in order to solve specific problems.
-Taking into account the rapid evolution of data, building and deploying these models contribute in extracting valuable insights from data.
+Taking into account the rapid evolution of data, building and deploying these models contribute to extracting valuable insights from data, which helps in making better decisons.
 I am also an open-source enthusiast, I have learned a lot from the open-source community, through collaboration and knowledge sharing.

 <hr>